ipdk-io/networking-recipe/docs/apps/lnw/es2k/es2k-linux-networking-frr.md

 - Overlay VF1 has a VSI value 14
 - Overlay VF2 has a VSI value 15

 These VSI values can be checked with `/usr/bin/cli_client -q -c` command on IMC.
-This command provides VSI ID, Vport ID, and corresponding MAC addresses for all
+This command provides VSI ID, Vport ID, and corresponding MAC addresses for all:

 - IDPF netdevs on ACC
 - VF's on HOST